RGS

 Keele University is an open and integrated community where we strive to be a place where learning, living and working is a positive experience for all.
 University can be a great time to explore and understand your sexuality and gender identity.
-Lesbian, gay, bisexual and trans students are a vibrant and active community at Keele and are supported by the University's Equality and Diversity strategy.
+Lesbian, gay, bisexual and trans students are a vibrant and active community at Keele and are supported by the University's Equity, Diversity and Inclusion strategy.

 Blogs